 Fiera de Abril, or the April Fair of Seville, is a week-long fair in April featuring a dizzying display of everything Andalucía is famous for.
 It started in 1847 as a livestock fair, and has grown into one of the most anticipated events of the year.
 Expect lots of sherry, flamenco dancing and horse-drawn carriages carrying people dressed in traditional costumes.
 There are also lots of casetas, or tents, set up where locals eat, drink and get merry.
 Many are private and require an invite to enter, but there are a few public ones where travellers can join in the fun.

 Semana Grande is one of the most significant cultural festivals in the Basque region in northern Spain.
 Held every August in Bilbao, this nine-day festival celebrates the uniqueness of Basque culture from traditional music and food to giant puppet parades.
 There's also several friendly competitions including wood chopping, strength and firework contests.
 The end of the festival is marked by the burning of a giant statue of Marijana, the festival’s mascot.

 8. Haro Wine Festival

 Every summer the Spanish town of Haro in the heart of La Rioja Province explodes into a wine war.
-Join thousands of wine lovers as unforgiving residents pump thousands of liters of booze out of water pistols, hoses and other vessels in this grand example of wine warfare – don’t worry, the fruit used didn’t make the cut for bottling.
+Join thousands of wine lovers as unforgiving residents pump thousands of litres of booze out of water pistols, hoses and other vessels in this grand example of wine warfare – don’t worry, the fruit used didn’t make the cut for bottling.
 It doesn’t take long until the crowd transforms into a sea of purple.
 Be warned: no one is spared – this is not a spectator sport!